Pttn/rieMiner/README.md

 ### Unable to allocate memory for the segment_hits

-If you get this message, try to lower the max_increments variable in the miner.cpp file, for exemple from 2^29 to 2^25.
+If you get this message, try to lower the Sieve value, or the max_increments variable in the miner.cpp file, for exemple from 2^29 to 2^25.

 ## Statistics